framsouza/eck-logstash-and-ingress-controller/README.md

 ## Architecture

 In this scenario we are shipping Kubernetes logs using Filebeat (as part of the ECK) and sending it to a logstash deployment running on Kubernetes.
-Remember that until now, we do not support logstash as part of the ECK and we need to deploy it as deployment.
+Currently we do not support Logstash managed by ECK, and we need to deploy it as a deployment.

 The flow is the quite easy: filebeat -> logstash -> elasticsearch <- kibana, all of this deployed on top of Kubernetes and being accesible via Ingress Controller.